leapmotion/apphome/README.md

 ### Notes

-* 64-bit Ubuntu requires 32-bit GTK libs: <code>sudo apt-get install ia32-libs-gtk</code>
+* 64-bit Ubuntu requires 32-bit GTK libs: <code>sudo apt-get install ia32-libs-gtk</code>.
+On newer versions,
+  you'll need to run <code>sudo ln -sf /lib/i386-linux-gnu/libudev.so.1 /lib/i386-linux-gnu/libudev.so.0</code>
+  after installation.
 * If RCEDIT.exe fails, make sure your virus scanner has the build folder listed as an exception- they scan files as they're created, and this causes access violations when RCEDIT goes to change the icon.
 * You may want to set <code>ulimit -n 1200</code> on OS X to get around the low default max number of open files.